edgelesssys/contrast/rfc/009-distributed-coordinator.md

 ## Open issues

 * TODO(burgerdev): inconsistent state if `userapi.Recover` is called while a recovered coordinator exists.
 Fix candidates:
+  * Treat user recovery like a manifest update (i.e., write a new transition).
+    This should force other Coordinators into recovery mode.
-  * Store the mesh cert alongside the manifest
+  * Store a mesh CA key hash in the latest transition.
   * Sign the latest transition with the mesh key (and resign on `userapi.Recover`).

 ## Alternatives considered